May 23, 2026 · SkyeVault · Cloudflare · 0S production · founder day log

 The first struggle was language.

-I kept saying I wanted the vault to have everything, secrets and all, because the vault is protected by passphrase and encryption.
+I kept saying I wanted the vault to have everything, protected operator files and all, because the vault is protected by passphrase and encryption.
 That does not mean I want secrets on GitHub.
-It means I want the owner recovery lane to hold the repo the way the workspace actually exists, wrapped before storage, not sanitized into a public sharing shape.
+It means I want the owner recovery lane to hold the repo the way the workspace actually exists, wrapped before storage, not flattened into a public sharing shape.

-That became the whole architecture split: public Git hygiene stays clean, client handoff lanes stay sanitized, and the owner source-custody lane is allowed to carry tracked files, untracked files, local-only material, and secret-like operator files inside an encrypted artifact.
+That became the whole architecture split: public Git hygiene stays clean, client handoff lanes stay curated, and the owner source-custody lane is allowed to carry tracked files, untracked files, local-only material, and protected operator files inside an encrypted artifact.

 Then we had to get honest about the daemon.